jhpyle/docassemble/_docs/docker.md

 From the command line, simply type in:

 {% highlight bash %}
-docker run -d -p 80:80 jhpyle/docassemble
+docker run -d -p 80:80 --env DAPYTHONVERSION=3 jhpyle/docassemble
 {% endhighlight %}

 The [`docker run`] command will download and run **docassemble**,